spandana2004/Design_Analysis_Algorithms/README.md

 ### Miscellaneous
 - **Min-Max Algorithm**: Implementation in `MinMax.java`

-## Performance Analysis
-Each algorithm includes:
-- **Time complexity**: Big-O notation for time complexity analysis based on input size.
-- **Space complexity**: Analysis of memory requirements for each algorithm.
-- **Custom input**: Users can provide different input sizes to observe how algorithms behave in terms of execution time.

 ## Contributing
 Contributions are welcome!
 If you would like to add more algorithms, optimize the existing ones, or improve the project structure, feel free to fork the repository and create a pull request.